scrtlabs/protocol/docs/source/CreateReactFrontend.rst

 Creating a React Front-End
 ===========================
-This section is dedicated to creating a simple graphical front-end for the Millionares Problem example using React, a JavaScript library for building component-oriented user interfaces.
+This section is dedicated to creating a simple graphical front-end for the :doc:`Millionaires Problem example <SecretContracts>` using React, a JavaScript library for building component-oriented user interfaces.
 The ``enigma-template-dapp`` repository is based off of `truffle-react box variant <https://github.com/adrianmcli/truffle-react>`__, which allows for the rapid deployment of a unique front-end with the related packages and logic separated from the code - in this case, located in the ``/client/src`` folder.